jurtasun/rcds_intro_nextflow/chapter6/README.md

 When we started developing our workflow, we put everything in one single code file.
 Splitting processes into individual modules makes it possible to reuse process definitions in multiple workflows without producing multiple copies of the code.
 This makes the code more shareable, flexible and maintainable.

 We're going to use as starting point the example we did in previous chapter.
-Create a script named `hello_workflow.nf`,
+Create a script named `hello_modules.nf`,

 ```bash
 touch hello_modules.nf && code hello_modules.nf